 Over the years, several efforts have been made to develop a notion of causality for stochastic processes, both in discrete and continuous time.

-For discrete time, Granger causality [23, 24, 33, 69], simultaneous equation models [25, 45], vector autoregressive (VAR) models [48, 63] and dynamic Bayesian networks [14, 31] have been studied extensively.

-More recently, there has been some work on learning difference-based causal models [68] and structural equation models [39].
+For discrete time, Granger causality [24, 25, 36, 73], simultaneous equation models [27, 48], vector autoregressive (VAR) models [51, 67] and dynamic Bayesian networks [15, 34] have been studied extensively.
+More recently, there has been some work on learning difference-based causal models [72] and structural equation models [60].
 In principle, all these models fit directly into the framework of SCMs by labeling the random variables with time.

-For continuous time, there has been substantial work in the graphical modeling community [1, 16- 19] based on the concept of local independence, which was introduced by Schweder [62].
+For continuous time, there has been substantial work in the graphical modeling community [1, 17- 20] based on the concept of local independence, which was introduced by Schweder [66].
 However, none of these approaches explicitly takes into account that dynamical models are often based on differential equations.
 In parallel, several attempts have been made to arrive at causal interpretations of processes described by ordinary and stochastic differential equations.
-Many of these approaches start from the assumption of a first-order system of ODEs written in canonical form, and implicitly (or explicitly) attribute a causal interpretation to this [5, 38, 52, 59].
-The notion of causality in ODEs has also been studied using Simon's causal ordering algorithm [38].
-Relations between a certain class of causally interpreted ODEs and deterministic SCMs at equilibrium have been established under the strong assumption that all the solutions of the ODE converge to a single static equilibrium state [52], independent of the initial condition.
-This assumption can be relaxed to allow for asymptotic dynamics [61] such as periodic oscillations, but this still requires the assumption that the asymptotic dynamics does not depend on the initial condition.
-Another way to relax the assumption of [52] is taken in the framework of causal constraints models [6], which can model static equilibrium states as long as the dynamical system has a unique static equilibrium state corresponding to each initial condition, for every intervention.
+Many of these approaches start from the assumption of a first-order system of ODEs written in canonical form, and implicitly (or explicitly) attribute a causal interpretation to this [5, 41, 55, 63].
+The notion of causality in ODEs has also been studied using Simon's causal ordering algorithm [41].
+Relations between a certain class of causally interpreted ODEs and deterministic SCMs at equilibrium have been established under the strong assumption that all the solutions of the ODE converge to a single static equilibrium state [55], independent of the initial condition.
+This assumption can be relaxed to allow for asymptotic dynamics [65] such as periodic oscillations, but this still requires the assumption that the asymptotic dynamics does not depend on the initial condition.
+Another way to relax the assumption of [55] is taken in the framework of causal constraints models [6], which can model static equilibrium states as long as the dynamical system has a unique static equilibrium state corresponding to each initial condition, for every intervention.
 These models can give a more complete causal description of these static equilibrium states than SCMs can [6], but this comes at the cost that they appear to be too "flexible" in general.
-Finally, several approaches in terms of stochastic differential equations, which are differential equations with an additive white noise term, have been developed over the years [12, 28, 37, 50, 58].
+Finally, several approaches in terms of stochastic differential equations, which are differential equations with an additive white noise term, have been developed over the years [13, 30, 40, 53, 62].
 The stochastic differential equations have the advantage that they can deal with "instantaneous" stochasticity in the dynamics, but solving them usually requires a considerable mathematical effort using Itô calculus.

 Compared with existing work, the framework of structural dynamical causal models that we propose here has the novel combination of features that it extends the semantics of continuous dynamical systems by formally encoding the causal structure into the model, it allows for stochasticity due to uncertainty over initial conditions or parameters of the dynamics without relying on strong stability assumptions, and it does not force one to consider time derivatives of processes as being "causally independent" of the processes themselves (that is, time derivatives of processes are considered to describe the same subsystem or component as the process itself).
 Our framework reconciles the traditional intuitive treatment of causality in the context of deterministic dynamical systems as practiced in many exact sciences with the treatment of causality of stochastic systems that is nowadays very popular in AI, statistics and other scientific disciplines.
-An attractive feature is that it naturally accommodates many causally interpreted continuous dynamical systems that appear "in the wild".
+An attractive feature is that it naturally accommodates many causally interpreted continuous dynamical systems that appear "in the wild" [see e.g., 26, 58].